The luminous red nova variety: AT 2020hat and AT 2020kog: Spectroscopic data of AT 2020hat and AT 2020kog

 \subsection{AT~2020hat spectra}

 The spectra of AT~2020hat are typical of the cooler, red-peak (or plateau) phase of LRNe.
-This implies that we failed to see an earlier hotter phase (which is unlikely), or that this LRN did not become very hot at the early phases of the outburst, as occasionally observed in lower luminosity Galactic LRNe such as V1309Sco \citep{mas10,tyl11} and V838~Mon \citep{mun02,gor02,kim02,cra03,tyl05}.
+This either implies that we failed to see an earlier hotter phase, which is unlikely, or that this LRN did not become very hot at the early phases of the outburst, as occasionally observed in lower luminosity Galactic LRNe such as V1309Sco \citep{mas10,tyl11} and V838~Mon \citep{mun02,gor02,kim02,cra03,tyl05}.

-The spectra show weak Balmer lines with P Cygni profiles, and a forest of narrow absorptions due to metal lines.
+The spectra show weak Balmer lines with P Cygni profiles and a forest of narrow absorptions due to metal lines.
 These features are responsible for line blanketing at the blue wavelengths, although many multiplets are clearly detected at longer wavelengths.
-Ca~II H$\&$K and Ca~II NIR triplet are among the most prominent absorption lines in the spectra of AT~2020hat.
+It is important to note that Ca~II H$\&$K and Ca~II NIR triplet are among the most prominent absorption lines in the spectra of AT~2020hat.
 We also possibly identify O~I $\lambda\lambda$7772,7777, although O~I $\lambda$8446 is not unequivocally seen.